ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 **Note:** The `topsinsar_filename.py` included here is not used, but retained for reference.
 We've replaced it  with `hyp3_autorift.io.get_topsinsar_config`.

+## Additional Patches

-Additionally, the changes listed in `DATE_DT.diff` were applied to report the `img_pair_info.date_dt` attribute in the netCDF product as fractional days, instead of rounding down to the nearest whole day.
+1. The changes listed in `DATE_DT.diff` were applied to report the `img_pair_info.date_dt` attribute in the netCDF product as fractional days, instead of rounding down to the nearest whole day.
 These changes should be included in the next autoRIFT release.
+2. The changes listed in `REF_VEL.diff` were applied to update the reference velocity fields for projected velocity.
+These changes are expected to be a temporary measure until better estimates of the velocity fields are generated.